 Yes.
 Origin Coffee uses secure and confidential payment methods to ensure your security and privacy.
 When using our online store, all payments are processed through Paypal, an external payment gateway.
 You will be redirected to a secure Paypal form to enter your credit card information.
 As a result of this, Origin Coffee does not store any credit card information and you can rest assured that your details are safe with one of the worlds largest payment providers.

 Your coffee order will be processed and dispatched within 24 hours.
-We use Courier Post for all New Zealand delivers, which take between 24 and 48 hours (depending on your location).
+We use Pass The Parcel for all New Zealand delivers, which take between 24 and 48 hours (depending on your location).
 New Zealand rural address destinations and weekend orders may take a little bit longer, however all parcels of coffee are tracked so Contact Us if you have any questions or concerns regarding your order.
 International orders are subject to standard International Post terms.

 If you have any additional questions please do not hesitate to Contact Us.